 The final step is choosing from the range of coatings that Nikon has to offer.
 Anti-Reflective coating helps reduce glare and is somewhat standard, but the manufacturer also offers several other coatings.

 Of course, there are multiple manufacturers on the market who specialize in producing quality ophthalmic high index lens.
 Other lens manufactures include Hoya, Zeiss and Essilor.
-Before purchasing your next pair of glasses visit our clinic, 360 Eyecare, on 2128 Queen St East in the Toronto Beach area and ask to speak to one of our opticians or book an appointment with one of our optometrists for further information on what the best lens option is for your prescription.
+Before purchasing your next pair of glasses visit our clinic, 360 Eyecare in Toronto and ask to speak to one of our opticians or book an appointment with one of our optometrists for further information on what the best lens option is for your prescription.